Alice in a Maui Motorhome

 Building a New Zealand itinerary

 Doing a one way Maui vehicle hire like Alice did is a fantastic way to see and do more in the time you have.
-Hire your New Zealand motorhome now.
+Hire your own New Zealand motorhome.

 Alice can’t stop raving about her incredible six week New Zealand motorhome adventure.
 She says she’d do it again in a heartbeat!
 At Freedom Destinations, Maui is our top selling motorhome brand, offering modern, superbly equipped campervans that are always under three years old.
 From as little as £45 per day, start planning your New Zealand Road Trip now, with the same Destination Experts that helped Alice to make this dream holiday a reality.